Is The Title Page Page 1 In APA?

 Step-by-Step Solution

-Here’s exactly how to make the title page page 1 in Microsoft Word (Windows or macOS) or Google Docs:
+Ready to get this right?
+Here's exactly how to make your title page page 1 in APA format:

 -

-- Google Docs: Click Insert > Page Number, then choose the version with the number in the top right corner.
+- Google Docs: Click Insert > Page Number and choose the version with the number in the top right corner.

 -

-- Word: Turn on Different First Page under Design > Options.
-This hides the page number on the title page while keeping it on the rest of the document.
+- Word: Turn on Different First Page under Design > Options to hide the page number on just the title page while keeping it everywhere else.

-- Google Docs: Google Docs doesn’t do this automatically, so you’ll have to delete the page number on the title page by hand.
+- Google Docs: Since Google Docs doesn't have a “Different First Page” toggle, you'll need to manually delete the page number from the title page after inserting it.

 -